Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

-If you have taken the decision to become a contractor, you may be overwhelmed by suggestions from well-meaning friends or family members as to how you should organise your business.
-Whilst it can be invaluable to take advice from people who have experience of running their own business, financial arrangements can vary hugely from one sector to the next, or depending on your income and tax arrangements.
-Therefore it is always recommended that you consult an expert before making any rash decisions.
+If you have taken the decision to become a contractor, you may be overwhelmed by the sheer number of choices when it comes to how you should organise your business.
+Whilst it can be invaluable to take advice from people who have experience of running their own business, financial arrangements can vary hugely from one sector to the next or depending on your income and tax arrangements.

 When you are just starting out and establishing yourself in business, being a sole trader can be the simplest and easiest way to work.
 You can register with HM Revenue and Customs (HMRC) for free using their online form or over the phone, and they will provide you with all the information you need to get started.
 You will be responsible for completing an annual self-assessment tax return and paying your own tax bill, but the process is relatively simple and the form will calculate how much tax you owe.
 You will also have to pay your own National Insurance at the appropriate rate.

-There are schemes which utilise off-shore accounts and promise investors the chance to take home a relatively high proportion of their income.
-Often based in Switzerland, the Isle of Man or the Channel Islands, those who sell these schemes often promise to reduce your tax bill by paying a low salary and offering the rest as a ‘loan’.
-Some will claim to be HMRC approved tax vehicles, or state that they are ‘legally backed’ in order to seem legitimate, but it is this sort of scheme that the Treasury are clamping down on.
-This kind of arrangement constitutes tax avoidance and so there is new legislation which renders the schemes completely futile and the investors liable for the unpaid tax, plus interest and penalties.
+There are schemes which utilise offshore accounts and promise investors the chance to take home a relatively high proportion of their income.
+Those who sell these schemes often promise to reduce your tax bill by paying a low salary and offering the rest as a ‘loan’.
+Some will claim to be HMRC approved tax vehicles or state that they are ‘legally backed’ in order to seem legitimate, but using such a scheme would be unadvised by most.